zeromq/rfc/27/README.md

 * request id: the meaning of this is defined by the sending server only.
 The reply SHALL echo the request id without modifying it.
 * domain: this requests authentication within some domain.
 The significance of domains are an application issue and not relevant to ZAP.
 * address: this provides the IP address of the client, to allow address-based filtering.
 It SHALL be an IPv4 dotted string, or an IPv6 canonical string representation.
-* identity: this provides the Identity metadata property, if any, provided by by the connection.
+* identity: this provides the Identity metadata property, if any, provided by the connection.
 It SHALL be a binary string no longer than 255 bytes.
 * mechanism: this specifies the security mechanism to authenticate against.
 The mechanism SHALL NOT be empty.
 * credentials: these provide the user credentials to authenticate.
 The number of frames needed is defined by each mechanism.
 * status code: this shall be "200" to indicate success, "300" to indicate a temporary error, "400" to indicate authentication failure, and "500" to indicate an internal error (system failure).